 Normally, plastic sheeting is placed over the concrete to protect the effect.
 A rock salt concrete finish roller is then used to press the salt securely into the concrete.
 The tops of the crystals must remain exposed, though.
 We’ll discuss why shortly.

 Once all areas have been salted and pressed, the concrete is allowed to set.
 Depending on the area and time required to cure, plastic sheeting treated with a non-stick agent may be left over it.
 The cured concrete is then ready for the final step.

 A power washer can be rented relatively cheaply from a home improvement or hardware store.
 The salt needs to be dissolved in place to leave only the small voids behind.
 This washing process is important because any rock salt left behind will degrade the concrete.
 If rings are left around the holes after the salt is gone, there’s no need to panic!
 These should disappear with future water and sun exposure.

 Roller and Skin Salting

 The second way to salt finish is with a rock salt concrete finish roller.
-This is a device that looks similar to a paint roller, but has a stamped pattern to mimic rock salt crystals.
+This is a device that looks similar to a paint roller, but it has a stamped pattern to mimic rock salt crystals.
 The roller is then applied to the surface evenly.
 Rock salt finish “skins” are also available in a range of slab sizes.
 These can be laid and pressed into the concrete to achieve the same effect.
 When the surface has dried, it’s ready to be sealed.

 Do-it-yourself concrete projects do not get much easier than salted concrete.
 In addition to being simple, it is extremely cost-effective.
 One source says that the project can be completed for one extra dollar per square foot.

 We hope this guide has helped teach you the ins and outs of how to salt finish concrete around your home.
-Custom Concrete Creations specializes in sealing, so contact us to help finalize your salt project or start a different one!
+Custom Concrete Creations specializes in sealing, so contact us to help finalize your rock salt concrete project or start a different one!